j14chambers/100-days-of-code/log.md

 **Link(s) to work**: [FCC](https://github.com/j14chambers/FCC-Projects/tree/master/JavaScript/Intermediate%20Algorithm%20Scripting)

+## Day 39: March 28, 2018

+**Today's Progress**: Portfolio V2

+**Thoughts**  Continue making changes to portfolio.
+Finished working on the footer.
+I had problems with adding in the medium tag, seeing that I used a image instead of the bootstrap icons.
+I had problems with aligning them to the same height, but I got to work.
+I change the color of my footer and the color of each icon.

+**Link(s) to work**: [Portfolio](https://j14chambers.github.io/Portfolio/index.html)

 **Link(s) to work**
 1. [Find the Longest Word in a String](https://www.freecodecamp.com/challenges/find-the-longest-word-in-a-string)
 2. [Title Case a Sentence](https://www.freecodecamp.com/challenges/title-case-a-sentence)